Video created by Michael Eggert and commissioned by the Ohio Lottery for its Inspired Stories program.

 Because the dogs were so bonded, they would need to be adopted together.
 Perla and Michael took on the challenge and sought the best medical care for Maverick.
 With proper care, nutrition, medications and supplements, Maverick lived for 21 months until he passed from a ruptured Hemangiosarcoma tumor.
 Soon thereafter, Perla became a certified euthanasia technician so that she could properly assist animals in her care to make their final transition in the comfort of their own environment.

-The story of Maverick became the blueprint for what would become Angel’s Rest Animal Sanctuary.
+The story of Maverick became the blueprint for what would become Angel’s Rest Animal Society.